 At the time of this launch, Bitcoin Faucet rewarded users with 5 BTC each time they took part in certain activities like viewing adverts, learning about the digital currency, playing games, etc.

-As the price of Bitcoin and other cryptocurrencies continued to soar a couple of years after, a ton of these faucets have been developed to offer you rewards in the form of Satoshis each time a task is completed.
+As the price of bitcoin and other cryptocurrencies continued to soar a couple of years after, a ton of these faucets have been developed to offer you rewards in the form of satoshis (yep, instead of BTC itself) each time a task is completed.

 Features of Faucets

-3. There are a ton of Bitcoin faucet platforms that will never let you withdraw your rewards.
-It is important to keep in mind the minimum payout when using these services.
+There are a ton of Bitcoin faucet platforms that will never let you withdraw your rewards.
+It is important to keep in mind the minimum payout when using these services, and also to use a wallet to connect that is not where you store most of your assets!

 Examples of Bitcoin Faucets